network-flows/Lonestar-Mod-Guide/docs/Start_EN.md

 If this is your first time to upload a mod, that should direct you to an agreement page of Steam.

 Sometimes the workshop mods are not updated in time.
 So it's better to make bigger updates in less frequency.
-Also, updating the version number will help players identify whether their mod is up-to-date.
+Also, updating the version number and adding a github link to description will help players identify whether their mod is up-to-date.